laravel-notification-channels/website/docs/about.md

 ### Who decides who can be part of the package as a collaborator?

  As an admin, package maintainers can choose their own collaborators.

-### Things you should be knowing:

- If you need help with anything, you can create an issue on github.
-If the issue relates to a specific channel, you should create the issue it that repository.
-A list of [all the channel repos is here](https://github.com/laravel-notification-channels?type=source).

- If you have questions about the project in general, please create an issue in the [website repo](https://github.com/laravel-notification-channels/laravel-notification-channels.github.io)

 ### What are the rules?